ahmetonat/SOSS-S8-Interactive/README.md

 They start with a command letter, followed by the equals sign '=', a number in the range (-20000, 20000) and complete with a period '.'.
 No line feed or carriage return are necessary.
 The following command letters are available:
    - **r=xxx.**  Set position reference in encoder ticks.
 The motor immediately goes to this reference.
    - **t=xxx.**  Set square wave reference period in ms. This command sets how often the reference value changes.
-   - **m=x.**    Set command mode.
+   - **m=x.**    Set position reference source mode.
      - **m=0.**  Hold constant position.
-The value is set separately using the **r=xxx.** command.
+The position reference value is set separately using the **r=xxx.** command.
 Mode 0 allows you to generate arbitrary position trajectories by the motor under serial port supervision.
 You can connect several SOSS-S8's to a master processor to build a robot, for example.
-     - **m=1.**  Internally generated square wave reference.
+     - **m=1.**  Internally generated square wave position reference.
 The reference value changes between '0' and the value set by the **r=xxx.** command.
 The period is set by the **t=xxx.** command.
-     - **m=2.**  Reference is set by the voltage applied to ADC1, CH2 analog input pin.
+     - **m=2.**  Position reference is set by the voltage applied to ADC1, CH2 analog input pin.
 It will work like a RC servo in this mode.
 If you connect a potentiometer (as a volatage divider from 3.3V and GND), the motor will track potentiometer shaft position.

  - Parameter set commands have the following structure: